 These documents must be updated annually.
 Criminal background checks and urine drug screens are a requirement and are completed through PreCheck.
-Some clinical agencies may have additional requirements (for example orientation to the facility) that students will have to meet.
+Some clinical agencies may have additional requirements that students will have to meet.
+Background Checks and Drug Screenings are completed at the student's expense.